 Who is Dr. Richard Tapia?

-Dr. Tapia created the Tapia Camps as a way to promote excellence and equity in STEM through subject exploration for middle and high school students.
+Dr. Tapia created the Tapia Camps to promote excellence and equity in STEM through subject exploration for middle and high school students.
 Campers hear firsthand from Dr. Tapia and are inspired to pursue their passions in STEM.

 Tapia Camps Leadership